-Thankfully, remote work tools like WebEx and Cisco Spark are available to keep teams connected and work moving forward.
+Thankfully, video conferencing and team collaboration tools like Webex Meetings and Webex Teams are available to keep teams connected and work moving forward.
 And even though snow is a rarity in San Jose, over the years, I’ve learned lots of work life “weatherproofing” tips that keep productivity up when inclement weather keeps you away from the office.

 If you normally exercise outside in the mornings, but can’t, do a quick workout in your living room to maintain your normal pre-work routine.
 Go to your closet and get dressed, even if you’re just going down the hallway to your home office.
 Whatever it is that you do to kick off your work day, do it!
 It will kick start your mind into work mode.

 2. Keep Your Desk Ready-to-Go

 Speaking of your home office, the moment you hear bad weather may keep you housebound is the time to ensure your work space is work ready.
 National Clean Up Your Desk Day was great inspiration for me to take a few moments to declutter my home office space.
 Everything is now in its place, which saves me a rush cleaning job when impromptu WebEx meetings have to happen.
 An added bonus?
 Studies show that a decluttered workspace leads to more productivity.

 3. Check Your Tech

 One minute before a remote meeting or video conferencing call begins is not the time to discover your technology has gone on the fritz.
 If weather is keeping you housebound, you’ll need to rely on your tech tools to stay connected, so make it a habit to ensure any and all technology software and hardware you use is online and ready to go when you need it.

 4. Plan B & C & D Location